 Summary of Harmonic Model

-The solution to this problem is based on the idea that synchronicity phenomena can be predicted by the Fibonacci numbers.
-Fibonacci numbers are present at the quantum level, the DNA molecule, biological cell division, and self-organizing systems, and offer a reliable mechanism for predicting physical and psychological change.
-In particular, age intervals identified by the Fibonacci numbers can indicate an increase in the experience of synchronicity.
+Fibonacci numbers provide a solution to this problem as they can predict synchronicity phenomena.
+Fibonacci numbers exist at the quantum level, in the DNA molecule, in biological cell division, and in self-organizing systems; they are a reliable way of predicting physical and psychological change.
+Especially, the Fibonacci numbers can indicate an increase in the experience of synchronicity.

-Advantageously, the Harmonic Model provides a practical system of counseling that includes diagnostic elements, plus distinct principles to guide counselor interventions.
+Harmonic Model counseling provides a practical system that includes diagnostic elements and distinct principles to guide counselor interventions.

-The Fibonacci Lifechart displays the secondary interval calculations in both cycle plot (displayed in Figure 2) and chronological listing.
-Both the cycle plot and chronological listing of dates can be compared to the seven life domains (residence, cohabitation, intimate relationships, family, occupation, health, and spiritual experience) to assess for change processes.
+Fibonacci Lifechart displays the secondary interval calculations as a cycle plot (shown in Figure 2) and chronological listing.
+Both the cycle plot and chronological listing of dates can be compared to the seven life domains (residence, cohabitation, intimate relationships, family, occupation, health, and spiritual experience) to evaluate synchronicity experiences.